-- Wellbeing-all students to feel safe and supported - ASIAM- create an inclusive culture and have an understanding of autism among staff and students
+- Wellbeing-all students to feel safe and supported - ASIAM- create an inclusive culture and have an understanding of autism among staff and students - Provision Mapping and Planning- inclusive for all as per continuum.

 Wellbeing- LGBTI+ Safe and Supportive Schools

 Address educational inequities through inclusive policies and practices.